First sergeants and Commissary team up to deliver Thanksgiving meals to Airmen

 Operation Warm Heart is a longstanding Air Force first sergeants program aimed at helping Airmen and their families throughout the year.

-Through the program, the base’s first sergeants worked closely with the Commissary to plan, organize and distribute all the fixings for tasty Thanksgiving meal to families in need.
+Through the program, the base’s first sergeants worked closely with the Commissary to plan, organize and distribute all the fixings for tasty Thanksgiving meals to families in need.

 Ricardo Edelman, Hill AFB Commissary store manager, said this year’s operation was organized a little differently because of the pandemic, but with close coordination and planning, it was a successful endeavor.